 December 14, 2016 10am to 12pm Course Number: 17044

 December 15, 2016 6pm to 8pm Course Number: 17045

 Recruit applicants are required to have a CPAT card issued no more than 2 years prior to the start of the program.
 A waiver may be granted after validation of a comparable Fire Department Physical Ability Test.

-Deadlines for 2015 Connecticut CPAT applications are 7/23/15 for the Fall test cycle that will meet the CPAT requirement for Spring 2016 Class 57.
+July 23, 2016 for the Fall test cycle that will meet the CPAT requirement for the Spring 2017 Class 59.

 Tentative Dates for future Recruit classes